silveralcid/EDA-Hotel-Revenue-Visualization/README.md

 # Issues

-## The 'Microsoft.ACE.OLEDB.16.0' provider is not registered on the local machine.
+## When attempting to import the XSLX file: The 'Microsoft.ACE.OLEDB.16.0' provider is not registered on the local machine.
 (System.Data)

 Installing Microsoft Access Database Engine did not work after several attempts.
 Excel data files were converted to CSV as a workaround.

+## The SQL query failed because the varchar (text) column "adr" cannot be multiplied with a number

+The FORMAT function with N2 specifier converts text values to numbers, performs multiplication, and formats results with 2 decimal places plus thousands separators.
+This approach displays revenue calculations properly as currency values with consistent decimal precision.

 ---